mufflyt/mystery_shopper/README.md

 "Dear All,

 We need to start the study with a very important step to confirm the phone numbers of the physicians that we are going to call.
 It takes a lot of work and time to keep a directory of physicians up to date and so many academic societies do not do so.
 We have found anywhere between 15 to 40% of phone numbers are incorrect.
 Reasons they are incorrect goes to the physician retiring, moving, etc.  There will be several options in a drop down menu that will let you chose if you could or could not reach the person.
+The best way to confirm that the physician is included is to say "I'm calling from Dr. Johnson's office and we are confirming our physician referral contacts.
+Does Dr. X still take new patients?"

 * Should I try to find the correct phone number for the physician?
 YES, please google the correct phone number and add that to the notes section.
 * What if I reach the physician's cell phone?
 No big deal just explain how you found the number from the society directory and ask for the office phone number.